bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-48">48.
 Find the Maximum Value in an Array of Objects</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Find the maximum value of a specific property in an array of objects.
+<p>Find the maximum value of a specific property in an array of objects.</p>
 <pre>
 const findMaxValue = (arr, key) => Math.max(...arr.map(item =>
 item&lbrack;key&rbrack;));